 - Very low calorie per treat

-- Simple, natural ingredients
+- Simple, clean ingredients

 - Large quantity per bag

-- Soft texture
+- Soft texture lacks dental benefit

-- May not suit all flavor preferences
+- Bacon flavor may not suit all puppies

 3. Pet Botanics Mini Soft & Chewy Training Treats Beef